 KHRC will entertain requests to amend covenants that contain special set-asides such as homeless units or units with deeper income targets in an effort to assist owners during the extended use period.
-Such requests for special consideration should be made using State Form #5.
+Such requests for special consideration should be made using State Form 5.
+The form is used to initiate the request; however KHRC will review and determine the need for a LURA amendment to be issued.
+Once an amendment is drafted, reviewed, and agreed upon by all parties, it will need to be recorded and return to KHRC prior to the owner/agent implementing the change.